cobbler/cobbler.github.io/manuals/2.2.3/6_-_Web_Interface.md

 ---
-layout: default
+layout: manpage
-title: Cobbler Manual - Web Interface
+title: Cobbler Web Interface
 ---
-## Cobbler Web Interface

 This section of the manual covers the Cobbler Web Interface.
 With the web user interface (WebUI), you can:

   * View all of the cobbler objects and the settings